 - a.
-With regard to the claim of an equipment supplier which was filed on November 24, 1998, in the Tel Aviv District Court against Bezeq International and the Company, as described in Section 4.19.1 to the Periodic Report, the Court recommended to the parties, in a pre-trial hearing on March 2, 2005, to make a further attempt at mediation and to notify it of their decision.
-The file is in the evidence stage at present. - b.
-With regard to the claim filed on April 4, 2004, in the District Court at Jerusalem by a competing international communications operator, as described in section 4.19.2 to the Periodic Report, a pre-trial hearing of the action was held on April 10, 2005, in which the Court recommended to the parties to apply for a mediation proceeding.
-The plaintiff and the State of Israel consented to the mediation proceeding.
+With regard to the claim of an equipment supplier which was filed on November 24, 1998 in the Tel Aviv District Court against Bezeq International and the Company, as described in Section 4.19.1 of the Periodic Report, the Court recommended to the parties, in a pre-trial hearing on March 2, 2005, to make a further attempt at mediation and to notify it of their decision.
+However, this recommendation was rejected by the suppliers.
+The case is scheduled for the hearing of evidence and oral summations on September 20 and November 9, 2005. - b.
+With regard to the claim filed on April 4, 2004, in the District Court at Jerusalem by a competing international communications operator, as described in Section 4.19.2 of the Periodic Report, a pre-trial hearing of the action was held on April 10, 2005, in which the Court recommended to the parties to apply for a mediation proceeding.
+The plaintiff and the State of c.
+With regard to the claim filed on January 2, 2005, by persons alleging to be the inventors and patentees of a prepaid telephone system, as described in Section 4.19.3 of the Periodic Report, after Alcatel Telecom Israel Ltd. ("Alcatel") contacted Bezeq International on April 20, 2005, Alcatel took over management of the defense in the case on behalf of Bezeq International in connection with one of the systems which are the subject of the claim (which it supplied), pursuant to the provisions of the agreement between Bezeq International and Tadiran Communications Ltd. dated December 13, 1998 (Alcatel replaced Tadiran for the matter of this agreement).
+On July 17, 2005, statements of defense on behalf of Bezeq International and a third party notice, against the supplier of an additional system operated by Bezeq International and used for the supply of the service sunder the Claim.

+Israel consented to the mediation proceeding.
 On April 17, 2005, Bezeq International and the Company gave notice that they do not consent to a mediation proceeding.
-The matter is in preliminary proceedings.
+Another pre-trial hearing is scheduled for September 2005.